yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-code_interpreter.md

 ### Review the Instructions

-Review the **instructions/instructions_code_interpreter.txt** file.
-This file provides the LLM with specific instructions on how to utilize the Code Interpreter in the **Tools** section.
+Review the **src/workshop/instructions/instructions_code_interpreter.txt** file.
+This replaces and adds to the instructions we used in the previous lab.

+In the **Tools** section we have added a new "Visualization and Code Interpretation" tool that instructs the agent to:

+- Use the code interpreter to write programs, e.g. to download or visualize data
+- Visualize data using chats and graphs, and follow the user's language for labels, titles and other text in charts
+- Save visualizations as PNG files, and data as CSV files

 ### Run the Agent App